-Per the FY 2019 Appropriations Act, the Federal share of project costs for which an expenditure is made under the BUILD Transportation grant program may not exceed 80 percent for a project located in an urban area.2 The Secretary may increase the Federal share of costs above 80 percent for a project located in a rural area.
-Urban area and rural area are defined in Section C.3.ii of this notice.
+Per the FY 2020 Appropriations Act, the Federal share of project costs for which an expenditure is made under the BUILD Transportation grant program may not exceed 80 percent for a project located in an urban area.
+The Secretary may increase the Federal share of costs above 80 percent for a project located in a rural area.
+Urban area and rural area are defined in Section C.4.(a) of this notice.
+DOT shall give priority to projects that require a contribution of Federal funds in order to complete an overall financing package.

 Non-Federal sources include State funds originating from programs funded by State revenue, local funds originating from State or local revenue-funded programs, or private funds.
 Toll credits under 23 U.S.C.
 120(i) are considered a Federal source under the BUILD program and, therefore, cannot be used to satisfy the statutory cost sharing requirement of a BUILD award.
 Unless otherwise authorized by statute, non-Federal cost-share may not be counted as the non-Federal share for both the BUILD Transportation grant and another Federal grant program.
-The Department will not consider previously incurred costs or previously expended or encumbered funds towards the matching requirement for any project.
-Matching funds are subject to the same Federal requirements described in i.
-Eligible Projects

-Section F.2. as awarded funds.
+DOT will not consider previously incurred costs or previously expended or encumbered funds towards the matching requirement for any project.
+Matching funds are subject to the same Federal requirements described in Section F.2. as awarded funds.
 If repaid from non-Federal sources, Federal credit assistance is considered non-Federal share.